karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

   }
 ```

 ##### Decomposition

 The process flow decomposition only include Principal Component Analysis (PCA).
-The only argument required is the number of components to calculate and retain as covariates.
+The single argument required is the number of components to calculate and retain as covariates.
 Components will be generated from all existing input covariates and then replace these covaraites with the components.
 The covariates will be re-labelled as

 ```
 pc-001, pc-002, pc-003, ...